Folsten/gulp-universal-build/README.md

   <li>JS minify</li>
 </ul>

-Also, this build contains some optional features, that means you can easy and fast activate or disable them, depends on your project needs.
+Also, this build contains some optional libs/frameworks integrations, that means you can easy and fast activate or disable them, depends on your personal needs.

 <ul>
   <li>Bootstrap integration (optional)</li>